Ray Lindwall: Early years

-Lindwall was born in Mascot, a south-eastern suburb of Sydney, the fourth of five children.
+Lindwall was born in Mascot, in the Eastern Suburbs of Sydney, the fourth of five children.
 He had one younger sister, two older sisters one of which was Eileen Lindwall who married Frank Weston and an older brother.
 The grandson of Swedish and Irish immigrants, Lindwall had a difficult childhood with his mother Catherine dying of pneumonia when he was seven.
 His father Arthur had a job at the Water and Sewerage Board, but the children were aware that their father could not financially support them beyond school-leaving age.

 At the age of 11, Lindwall and his elder brother Jack were spectators at the Sydney Cricket Ground on the second day of the First Test of the 1932–33 Ashes series.
 The series saw the usage of the notorious Bodyline tactics by England's pace battery led by Harold Larwood under the captaincy of Douglas Jardine.
 Larwood, a man of relatively short stature like Lindwall, was less than six feet and intimidated opposition batsmen with express pace bowling, aiming short pitched bouncers at their upper body.
 Larwood also had a smooth, rhythmic run-up and a classical side-on action, something for which Lindwall became famous.
 The match was also remembered for Stan McCabe's much-celebrated 187 not out, aggressively resisting the Bodyline tactics as Australia fell to a heavy ten wicket defeat.